-It is possible for the Board of an SAOC to pass resolutions by way of circulation in the circumstances permitted by the articles of association (the Articles), the CCL, and the Executive Regulations to the CCL (issued by Ministerial Decision No. 146 of 2021).
+It is possible for the Board of a SAOC to pass resolutions by way of circulation in the circumstances permitted by the Articles, the CCL, and the Executive Regulations to the CCL (issued by Ministerial Decision No. 146 of 2021).
 Board resolutions by circulation must be signed by all members of the Board.

-Shareholder decisions of an SAOC are made by way of a general meeting (an Annual General Meeting (AGM), Ordinary General Meeting (OGM) or Extraordinary General Meeting (EGM)).
-It is not possible to pass shareholder resolutions of an SAOC by way of circular or written resolutions.
-The CCL specifies some special majorities and consents for certain shareholder decisions of an SAOC that provide some protection for minority shareholders.
+Shareholder decisions of a SAOC are made by way of a general meeting (an Annual General Meeting (AGM), Ordinary General Meeting (OGM) or Extraordinary General Meeting (EGM)).
+It is not possible to pass shareholder resolutions of a SAOC by way of circular or written resolutions.
+The CCL specifies some special majorities and consents for certain shareholder decisions of a SAOC that provide some protection for minority shareholders.
 Note that the Articles can also specify higher (but not lower) majorities and consents for certain shareholder decisions (although this is subject to the approval of the MOCIIP).

-General meetings convened by an SAOC must be held using the MCD electronic general meeting platform.
-The meetings are attended by auditors from each of the MOCIIP and the MCD (in addition to the company's shareholders, its statutory auditors, its Board and the secretary to the Board, as well as members of the company's executive management).
+General meetings convened by a SAOC may be held either physically or using the MCD electronic general meeting platform.
+The meetings are attended by auditors from the MOCIIP and the MCD (if the general meeting is held virtually through the MCD), in addition to the company's shareholders, its statutory auditors, its Board and the general meeting secretary, as well as members of the company's executive management).

-- Notice: at least 15 days - Quorum: - shareholders who represent at least 50% of the SAOC's share capital for an AGM and OGM. - shareholders who represent at least 75% of the SAOC's share capital for an EGM. - · Resolutions: - AGM/OGM: Decisions require the approval of a simple majority of the votes cast at such meeting. - EGM: Decisions require the approval of a majority of 75% of the votes cast at such meeting provided that such decision is supported by shareholders who represent over 50% of the share capital of the SAOC. - Filing requirements: The minutes of the general meeting must be filed with the MOCIIP no later than seven days from the date of the AGM/OGM/EGM (as the case may be). - 7.
+- Notice: 15 days - Quorum: - 50% of the SAOC's share capital for an AGM and OGM - o 75% of the SAOC's share capital for an EGM. - · Resolutions: - AGM/OGM: Decisions require the approval of a simple majority of the votes cast at such meeting. - EGM: Decisions require the approval of a majority of 75% of the votes cast at such meeting provided that such decision is supported by shareholders who represent over 50% of the share capital of the SAOC. - Filing requirements: The minutes of the general meeting must be filed with the MOCIIP no later than seven days from the date of the AGM/OGM/EGM (as the case may be). - 7.
 Are there general requirements or restrictions relating to the appointment of (a) authorised representatives / directors or (b) shareholders, such as a requirement for a certain number, or local residency or nationality?